tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 61 (DuFr).md

 [[Kenzo]] speaks with the elder tree of the grove, asking what is to be done.
 The grove asks for a new guardian, and [[Caulaus]] agrees to take on the role, until the [[Cloudspinner]] returns and he can make amends for the wrongs he cannot remember.
 And so [[Agata]] is imprisoned in a tree, a fate she imposed on so many, and the party listens to [[Caulaus]]' story before they leave, which [[Kenzo]] [[Caulaus' Story|records]].

-We end the session as the party returns to Lastlight Falls and exits the [[Cosmology/Multiverse/Echo Realms/Feywild/Feywild]] at sunset, to see [[Delwath]] camped, waiting for them on the other side.
+We end the session as the party returns to Lastlight Falls and exits the [[Feywild]] at sunset, to see [[Delwath]] camped, waiting for them on the other side.